replicatedhq/help-center/content/guides/support-bundle/spec.md

 ### `lifecycle`

-The `lifecycle` message allows you to confiugre messages and prompts, and optionally securely upload the support bundle to the analysis tools at `https://console.replicated.com`.
+The `lifecycle` message allows you to configure messages and prompts, and optionally securely upload the support bundle to the analysis tools at `https://console.replicated.com`.
 By default, if no lifecycle is specified, the support bundle spec will prompt the user, asking if they want to upload the generated bundle.
-This default is the equivilent of the following `lifecycle` spec:
+This default is the equivalent of the following `lifecycle` spec:

 ```yaml